dan1elhughes/vickyhughes.co.uk/content/portfolio/shoppers-illustration/index.md

   - shoppers-xmas-market.png
 ---

 A personal favourite illustration of mine.
-A Christmas remixed version was used for the UAL post-grad holiday market... marketing in 2020.
+A Christmas remixed version was licensed for promoting the UAL post-grad holiday market in 2020.